Hungryroot is a grocery shopping subscription turned meal delivery service.

 Hungryroot Review - Are They Worth It?

-Hungryroot is a unique spin on the typical grocery delivery service, allowing customers to shop groceries or mix and match their items to create online recipes.
+Hungryroot is a unique spin on the typical delivery service, allowing customers to shop for groceries or mix and match their items to create online recipes.

 It gives customers flexibility when shopping for different dietary needs or excluding foods they don’t enjoy eating.